outis1one/ubk/Readme.md

 ## Project Status

 This installer is part of an evolving kiosk system.
-Future versions may include additional lockdown measures, network watchdogs, or health monitoring.
+Future versions may include intercom functionality, a web base gui configuration screen, all in one iso.

 ---